Sonos is launching a limited edition Beastie Boys Play:5 speaker this December

 On Tuesday, Sonos announced a limited edition Beastie Boys Play:5 speaker.

-Another thing that makes this version special is that all proceeds will go to the Peace Sisters and Little Kids Rock charities on the behalf of the Adam Yauch (aka MCA) foundation.
+Another thing that makes this version special is that all proceeds will go to the Peace Sisters and Little Kids Rock charities on the behalf of the Adam Yauch Foundation.
+(Yauch, aka MCA, was one of the Beasties until his death in 2012.)

 Discuss: Sonos is launching a limited edition Beastie Boys Play:5 speaker this December